-1. Include your name, the course name or number, assignment name & date on the upper left corner of all your work.
-(In the "Course Resources" link in Canvas see the Example Assignment and APA Formatting video (3:36) for instructions on how to set up and write your assignments.

-- 2. Be submitted electronically to Canvas, in either .doc, docx, or .rtf format (or Google doc link).
-Be sure to include your last name, course number, assignment number and year in your file name: (e.g., YourLastName JS 425 Assn 2, not "assignment 1" nor "violence 1") - 3.
+- Include your name, the course name or number, assignment name & date on the upper left corner of all your work.
+(In the "Course Resources" link in Canvas see the Example Assignment and APA Formatting video (3:36). - Be submitted electronically to Canvas, in either .doc, docx, or .rtf format (or Google doc link).
+Be sure to include your last name, course number, assignment number and year in your file name: (e.g., YourLastName JS 425 Assn 2 2022, not "assignment 1" nor "violence 1") - 3.
 Be turned in by the due date - 4.
 Cited appropriately in APA format (See "In-text Citations" instruction on Purdue OWL website as well as the Example Assignment and APA Formatting video (3:36) in Canvas for formatting examples).
-Note that in-text citations include (the author's last name, the year of publication, and the page number or paragraph number where the information you used was located in the book or article) (e.g., Jackson, 2022, p.
+Note that in-text citations include (the author's last name, the year of publication, and the page number or paragraph number where the information you used was located in the book or article) (e.g., Jackson, 2021, p.
 112).
 All of your in-text citations must follow this format. - a.
 Provide textbook (or article) page numbers (e.g., Jackson, 2021, p.
 112) or - b.
 Provide textbook page numbers from paper text (e.g., p.
-35) or sub-headers from e-text (e.g., - "Learning to be Violent", Ch.
+35) or sub-headers from e-text (e.g., "Learning to be Violent", Ch.
 1) - c.
 Specific website addresses you used for your answers

 Copying and pasting text from another source is plagiarism and will result in a "0" on your assignment.
 Correctly citing text that you have simply pasted from another source will also result in a "0".
 DO YOUR OWN WORK (i.e., paraphrase).

-- 5. Your reference page should be in APA format.
-See "Reference List: Author/Authors" for formatting examples of your Reference page.
-Also see the "Course Resources" link in Canvas for formatting examples of your Reference page. - 6.
-Demonstrate an understanding of the material covered in class (NOT what the Internet has to say on the topic.
-Web searches cannot be used as a substitute for your understanding of class materials.) - 7.
-Include an element of critical thinking (no regurgitating from lectures or textbook).
-Take what you've learned and draw some conclusions about it. - 8.
-Be typewritten (~12 pt.), double-spaced, with one-inch margins - 9.
-Include page numbers in footers or headers - 10.
-Be proofread and spellchecked (i.e., free of typographical and grammatical errors) - 11.
+- 5. Demonstrate an understanding of the material covered in class (NOT what the Internet has to say on the topic.
+Web searches cannot be used as a substitute for your understanding of class materials.) - 6.
+Include an element of critical thinking (no regurgitating from lectures or textbook) take what you've learned and draw some conclusions about it. - 7.
+Be typewritten (~12 pt.), double-spaced, with one-inch margins - 8.
+Include page numbers in footers or headers - 9.
+Be proofread and spellchecked (i.e., free of typographical and grammatical errors) - 10.
 Be written in third person (professional voice), like a reporter (e.g., "The study indicates . . .").
-Avoid using "I" statements (e.g., "I think", "I believe", "In my opinion", etc.). - 12.
+Avoid using "I" statements (e.g., "I think", "I believe", "In my opinion", etc.). - 11.
 Not use "lingo" in academic papers (e.g., "each and every" "rehab").
 Type in full words, complete sentences, with appropriate punctuation.